autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cross-domain-messaging.md

 ### Auto EVM domain to consensus with Talisman

-Transferring tokens from XDM to Consensus can be tricky in SubWallet because of its Unified Accounts design.
-With the [Talisman Wallet](/wallets/talisman), the flow is far simpler - just as easy as sending tokens from Consensus to EVM.
+Transferring tokens from Auto EVM to Consensus can be tricky in SubWallet because of its unified accounts design.
+With the [Talisman Wallet](/wallets/talisman), the flow is far simpler - just as easy as sending tokens from Consensus to Auto EVM.

 In your wallet you should have both a consensus account and an EVM account listed.